 - This indicator should be used as a confirmation tool to validate price action and breakouts, not as a standalone signal.

-The On Balance Volume is a cumulative momentum indicator of a financial asset’s trading activity.
-It shows whether market volume is flowing into or out of a security, providing a simple way to visualize cumulative buying and selling force.
+The On Balance Volume (OBV) is a cumulative momentum indicator that tracks the net flow of trading volume into or out of a financial asset.
+It provides a visualized representation of the total cumulative buying and selling pressure over a specified period.

 The OBV indicator was developed by legendary analyst Joseph Granville in his 1963 book, “Granville’s New Key to Stock Market Profits.”
 He was one of the first to truly popularize the idea of tracking volume flow as a leading indicator of price (Investopedia, n.d.).